Meconer/ZollerDisplayAnalyzer/README.md

 * Then a check is made wich part of the image should be analyzed.
 I've done this to save time if only one of the two numbers is needed.
-The analysis is made on half of the image at a time.
+The analysis is made on half of the image at a time in the method AnalyzeDigitRow

 * In the original image the digits are leaning a little.
 A shearing operation is done so they are straightened.